FlorentE96/camillaNode/README.md

 npm install
 ```

-To start the web service just run it with `node .` Admin privialages might be required.
+To start the web service just run it with `node .` Admin privileges might be required.

-Once it is running, go to the **Connections** tab and enter a name, the ip address and the port of the machine running CamilaDSP.
+Once it is running, go to the **Connections** tab and enter a name, the IP address and the port of the machine running CamilaDSP.
 If you don't know the port,  check it in your camilladsp.service file in /lib/systemd/system/camilladsp.service.
-Port will be the value that follows -p option.
+Port will be the value that follows `-p` option.
 If there is no such file try `sudo service camilladsp status` and see what is the path to the service file.

-If you are going to run cammillaNode on a seperate PC or Mac to control a CamillaDSP running on a separate device, you need to make sure CamillaDSP is initialized with `-a 0.0.0.0` option.
+If you are going to run camillaNode on a separate PC or Mac to control a CamillaDSP running on a separate device, you need to make sure CamillaDSP is initialized with `-a 0.0.0.0` option.
 That binds the websocket server to the external network interface so that you can reach camillaDSP from another computer running on your network.

 ### Usage